nvaws/saa-c03/SAA-Lab01.md

 ### Activity 01 – Creating a VPC and associated resources

 Login to your AWS account and find VPC under Networking & Content Delivery category.
-Click on VPC Dashboard in the side bar and then click on Launch VPC Wizard.
+Click **Create VPC** on the VPC Dashboard.

 Most of the below fields will be prefilled for you please verify, if not then update the below values.

-* Resources to create: VPC, subnets, etc.
+* Resources to create: VPC and more
-* Name tag auto-generation: "Lab"
+* Name tag auto-generation: "MyNetStack"
 * IPv4 CIDR block: 10.0.0.0/16
 * IPv4 CIDR block: No IPv6 CIDR Block
 * Tenancy: default